Andris Nelsons - Biography | Deutsche Grammophon

 As part of a 2022 focus on the music of Richard Strauss, Nelsons recorded a 7-CD set of the composer’s orchestral works with the BSO and the Gewandhausorchester, as well as soloists Yuja Wang and Yo-Yo Ma.
 In addition to recording three albums each, the orchestras came together for a joint performance of the Festliches Präludium.
 This hugely ambitious project was released in May 2022 and became the first Strauss orchestral cycle available in Dolby Atmos.

-Nelsons has recently made recordings with some of the world’s leading pianists – and fellow DG artists.
+Nelsons has recently made recordings with some of the world’s leading pianists.
 In 2023, he and the Gewandhausorchester set down two orchestral works with Lang Lang and his wife Gina Alice.
 Released in March 2024, Lang Lang – Saint-Saëns featured their readings of Carnival of the Animals and the French composer’s Second Piano Concerto.

 In April 2024, Yuja Wang joined Nelsons and the BSO at Symphony Hall to perform Messiaen’s Turangalîla-Symphonie.
-The concert was recorded live and issued as a digital album in December 2024, with a physical version to follow in July 2025.
+The concert was recorded live and issued digitally in December 2024 and on CD in July 2025.
 The Financial Times praised Nelsons for a “cogently paced” performance, in which Yuja shone “alongside a never-better Boston Symphony Orchestra”.
+The recording went on to win the GRAMMY® Award for Best Orchestral Performance in February 2026.

 Andris Nelsons was born into a musical family in Riga in November 1978.
 He studied piano during his childhood and later made swift progress as a trumpeter, performing with the Latvian National Opera Orchestra as a teenager and developing a player’s understanding of the orchestral profession.
 His early conducting experience was shaped under the supervision of Mariss Jansons, who became his teacher and guide.
 Nelsons made his conducting debut with the Latvian National Opera at the age of 21 and became the company’s music director two years later.
 News of the young conductor’s visionary performances of German and Slavic repertoire in Latvia and as Principal Conductor of the Nordwestdeutsche Philharmonie reached the UK and led to his appointment as Music Director of the City of Birmingham Symphony Orchestra (2008–15).
 Nelsons’ years at the helm of the CBSO established him as the sought-after conductor he is today, and his services to music in the UK were recognised with the award of an honorary OBE, presented to him at the Royal Festival Hall in October 2018.